EmileTrotignon/stack_only_neural_network/README.md

 This project has two main goals :
 - Get an understanding of how a neural network works.
-- Learn advanced C++ concepts (template metaprogramming and move semantics).
+- Learn advanced C++ concepts (template metaprogramming, threading, and move semantics).